maxiepax/go-via/README.md

     }
 }
 ```
-2. Download docker image from maxiepax/go-via:latest (not very tested!)
+Option 2: Download docker image from maxiepax/go-via:latest (not very tested!)

-3. Download source and compile with go 1.15 and Angular 11
+Option 3: Download source and compile with go 1.15 and Angular 11

 Why a new version of VMware Imaging Appliance?
 ----------------------------------------------